-Perhaps the number one effect of CHF is the feeling of shortness of breath or difficulty breathing (i.e. dyspnea).
-This occurs as blood and fluid backs up in the left and right pulmonary veins due to failure of the left side of the heart.
+Perhaps the number one effect of CHF is the feeling of shortness of breath or difficulty breathing (i.e., dyspnea).
+This occurs as blood and fluid back up in the left and right pulmonary veins due to the failure of the left side of the heart.
 This backpressure causes fluid to leak into the lungs resulting in an unpleasant feeling of breathlessness during activity (most commonly), at rest, or while sleeping.
-This breathless feeling may come on suddenly and be intense enough to wake a person up gasping for air.
+This breathless feeling may come on suddenly and be intense enough to wake a person from sleep gasping for air.
 Those with CHF often have difficulty breathing while lying flat and may need to prop the upper body and head up on two or more pillows.
 They commonly complain of waking up tired or feeling anxious and restless, a complaint that should clue a healthcare provider that CHF may be lurking.

 A companion symptom of lung congestion is the presence of persistent coughing or wheezing not related to another disease process such as the flu or a cold.
 This occurs as the fluid builds up in the lung tissues due to the congestion of the pulmonary vasculature.
 Generally, any long, ongoing bouts of coughing that consistently produce white or pink blood-tinged phlegm should be suggestive of CHF.